RickHanish/TBP_Attendance_Script/README.md

 # TBP_Attendance_Script
-Script to automatically fill out attendance for Tau Beta Pi Texas Alpha chapter events
+Candidate Secretary should use this script to automatically generate and fill out attendance for TBP TXA events.
+Detailed instructions are contained within the Python notebook file and should be usable even for someone unfamiliar with Python/software development.
+This script must be imported into and run in Google Drive.